systeminit/si/app/docs/src/reference/vocabulary.md

 ## Configuration Frame (down)

-A "down" frame is one where the output sockets of the frame will automatically connect to any components placed within the frame.
+A "down" frame is one where the Output Sockets of the frame will automatically connect to any components placed within the frame.

 ## Configuration Frame (up)

-An "up" frame is one where the output sockets of the components within the frame will connect to the input sockets of the frame.
+An "up" frame is one where the Output Sockets of the components within the frame will connect to the input sockets of the frame.

 ## Edge

-A representation of a relationship between one component's output socket and another component's input socket.
+A representation of a relationship between one component's Output Socket and another component's input socket.

 ## Entity